Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/notebooks/ebm/ebm.md

 {badge}`Tutorials,badge-primary`
 ````

+The software for classical EBM is distributed via the UCL POND group's [GitHub](https://github.com/ucl-pond) account, typically under the MIT license.

+The software for the state-of-the-art Discriminative EBM as well as classical EBM (pyebm) is distributed via Vikram's [GitHub](https://github.com/88vikram/pyebm) account, typically under the GNU General Public License v3.0.

+Note: The classical EBM implementation in the two repositories differ in the type of mixture modelling (an essential step in EBMs) they support.
+The UCL POND group's implementation supports KDE based mixture modelling as well as Gaussian mixture modelling (GMM), whereas pyebm only supports GMM.

-The software is distributed via the UCL POND group's [GitHub](https://github.com/ucl-pond) account, typically under the MIT license.
-The software should operate across operating systems, but specific requirements, e.g., python package versions, are detailed in each repository.
+The softwares should operate across operating systems, but specific requirements, e.g., python package versions, are detailed in each repository.

 ## **Usage**